-Engaging in agreements or storing cryptoasse on an anges introduces counterparty risks, including the failure of the party of full their obligations.
-Investors may face potential losses due to factors suc as insolvency, regulatory non-compliance, or fraudulent activities by courterp as, highlighting the need for careful due diligence when engaging with the particular illegal activities, eigh-profile security breaches, and technological failures.
-Such incidents can indepring rust in the broader ecosystem, negatively affecting investor confidence and maket value, thereby hindering widespread adoption and acceptance.
+Engaging in agreements or storing crypto-assets on exchanges introduces counterparty risks, including the failure of the other party to fulfill their obligations.
+Investors may face potential losses due to factors such as insolvency, regulatory non-compliance, or fraudulent activities by counterparties, highlighting the need for careful due diligence when engaging with third parties.